Home About Us Events ASPIRE HR Competency Framework Newsletter Resources Job Board

 The participant’s line manager and/or executive sponsor will be contacted by the HPMA to ensure that the application has their support.

-We’re welcoming Andy Coombe to facilitate the day and will start off by hearing some patient stories from people working within the NHS to help us learn from their experience as we think about doing things differently during the day:
+Andy Coombe facilitated the day, and started off by hearing some patient stories from people working within the NHS to help us learn from their experience as we think about doing things differently during the day:

 - Jacqueline Sinclair, Deputy Director of Nursing/Divisional Nurse Director at the Royal Free NHS Foundation Trust